PloKoon68/seasaw-simulation-mehmet-ors/README.md

 -   **Debugging:** Acted as a consultant for verifying complex trigonometric formulas (like the Lever Arm calculation) and identifying the root cause of `NaN` errors.
 -   **Algorithm Exploration:** Used to explore different architectural approaches for designing stateful Web Workers that can be updated dynamically.
 -   **Refactoring and Code Cleanup:** Provided suggestions for improving function names to be more semantic and for structuring the code into logical, modular blocks.
+-   **Styling suggestions**

-**AI was not used to generate or write the core logic or framework of the project.** All fundamental coding, architectural decisions, and the problem-solving process were conducted by me.
+**AI was not used to generate or write the core logic or framework of the project.** All fundamental coding, architectural decisions, and the problem-solving process were created by me.